vmware-archive/kinesis-demo/README.md

 $ python ./streaming.py
 ```

-it will filter for tweets that contain the hashtag #kubelessonaws, and push the data into Kinesis.
+Script when run requests twitter API to notify for tweets that contain the hashtag #kubelessonaws.
+When twitter API notifies a tweet script pushes the data into `KubelessDemo` Kinesis stream
-The Python script filtering the Twitter stream, looking for #kubelessonaws, will push the tweet to Kinesis